castellotti/urcuchillay-chat/README.md

 3. *Optional*: Provide OpenAI API Key in configuration file

-Create a .env.local file in the root of the repo with your OpenAI API Key (or use "xxxxxxxx" for Urcuchillay AI):
+Create a .env.local file in the root of the repo with your OpenAI API Key (default is "`xxxxxxxx`" for local LLMs):

 ```shell
 OPENAI_API_KEY=YOUR_KEY